tinyerp/erppeek/docs/api.rst

 :func:`dir` function to introspect them.
 The three other services should not be used directly: they are in the private namespace, starting with ``_`` because their methods are wrapped and  exposed on the :class:`Client` object itself.
-Please refer to `the OpenERP documentation`_ for more details.
+Please refer to `the Odoo documentation`_ for more details.

 .. attribute:: Client.db